 Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center for women in South Florida.
 The staff at Destination Hope understands how crucial it is to treat the co-occurring disorders of substance abuse and bipolar disorder simultaneously in order to be effective and have decades of combined experience doing just that.

-If there’s a woman in your life who may be abusing drugs or alcohol to try and cope with a mental illness, please give the folks at Destination Hope a call at 1-866-808-7111 so we can guide her toward the path of recovery today.
+If there’s a woman in your life who may be abusing drugs or alcohol to try and cope with a mental illness, please give the folks at Destination Hope a call so we can guide her toward the path of recovery today.
 Let us remind you of the lighter side of life.